edvHo/383ConStruct/README.md

                     prefix = "spK3")
 ```
 Setting spatial to true outputs a spatial model, false for a non-spatial model.

-K represents the number of layers
+K represents the number of layers.

-freqs includes the allele frequency data
+freqs includes the allele frequency data.

-geoDist represents the geographic distance matrix
+geoDist represents the geographic distance matrix.

-coords includes the sampling coordinates data
+coords includes the sampling coordinates data.